For this week, please read 1 Kings 1-2. In our final episode, David dies peacefully in his bed and Solomon violently ascends the throne.

 Adonijah is David’s fourth and oldest living son.
 (2 Sam.
 3:4).
 He is the heir apparent.
 Like Absalom before him, Adonijah begins to look and act like a king.
 He has chariots, horsemen, and a retinue of fifty men who run before him.
 He also brings within his circle of supporters, Joab, David’s military commander, and Abiathar, the priest.
 As with Absalom, David never admonishes Adonijah for his actions.
 And like Absalom, Adonijah’s arrogance will contribute to his demise.

-Adonijah holds a great feast and sacrifice at the Serpent’s Stone in En-Rogal.
+Adonijah holds a great feast and sacrifices at the Serpent’s Stone in En-Rogal.
 (En-Rogal is the spring outside of Jerusalem where the sons of the priests obtained intelligence on Absalom during his rebellion in episode 11.)
 To this great feast, Adonijah invites his brothers, the elders of Judah, and many others.
-Adonijah does not invite Nathan the prophet, Benaiah one of the mighty men and the leader of David’s court mercenaries (2 Sam.
+Adonijah does not invite Nathan the prophet, Benaiah, one of the mighty men and the leader of David’s court mercenaries (2 Sam.
 23:20, 2 Sam.
 20:23), the other mighty men, Solomon, David’s son by Bathsheba, and Zadok, the other priest.
 Scripture does not tell us why these men were not invited.
 We can hypothesize that Adonijah already knew that these men did not support his succession.

 Nathan and Bathsheba: (Ch.
 1:11-27)